TheRaytracers/freecad-povray-render/doc/realistic.md

 Maybe the result is not very exciting for you.
 Without any textures and just the basic settings the macro follws the **WYSIWYG** principle. **W**hat **Y**ou **S**ee (in FreeCAD) **I**s **W**hat **Y**ou **G**et (in POV-Ray).
 If you checked the "Export FreeCAD view" checkbox in the popup window you can find a second picture with the FreeCAD view in the output directory.
 Both pictures have the same image size and camera view.
 But if you look carefully you can see litte differences: POV-Ray will not render the outlines of the objects and if you look even closer, the shadows are not the same.
 It is that way because FreeCAD illuminates each object individually but in POV-Ray we used a single lightsource at the position of the camera.
 If there are bigger differences you should check our [Tips & Tricks Section](tipsAndTricks.md).

 Now let's take the first step into realistic rendering!
 To add some textures you must change into the texture tab.
 On the left side of this tab you can see all visible objects of our example.
 On the right side you can find some predefined textures.
 If you want to add a texture to an object choose it in the left list and then the desired texture in the right list.
-In our example we take "Crystal glass" for the white pieces and "black polished stone" for the black pieces.
+In our example we take "Crystal glass" for the white pieces and "Shungit" for the black pieces.
 There is also a predefined texture called "Checker" to be found under the "Pattern" cathegorie.
-It is important to scale this pattern with factor 20 in x and y direction to fit the dimensions of the board.
+It is important to scale this pattern with factor 20 and translate it 10 units in x and y direction to fit the dimensions of the board.

 Another thing we did in the following example: We changed the background color in FreeCAD settings by adding a middle color.